poojan243/poojan243/README.md

 -->

 # Poojan Gagrani
-### An AI and Data Enthusiast, previously served as a  Business Data Analyst and Software Engineer 🧑🏻‍💻
+### Data Scientist and AI Enthusiast.
+Former Data Analyst and Software Engineer 🧑🏻‍💻
 <!-- Welcome to my GitHub page!
 Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.
 I'm open to intern and full-time opportunities in Machine Learning, Data Science, and Software Engineering roles.
 Feel free to explore and get in touch! -->

 ## About Me
-Hi, I'm Poojan Gagrani, a skilled **Data Analyst and a Software Developer** specializing in **Data Science and Artificial Intelligence**.
-I'm pursuing my  **Master's degree in Data Analytics from San Jose State University**.
-I enjoy working on diverse projects and have experience in software development, relational and non-relational database, cloud computing, software engineering, and business analytics.
+Hi, I'm Poojan Gagrani, a skilled **Data Scientist, Analyst, and Software Developer** specializing in **Data Science and Artificial Intelligence**.
+I'm currently working as a **Data Scientist at Jacobs** and hold a **Master's degree in Data Analytics from San Jose State University**.
+I enjoy working on diverse projects and have experience in **LLMs, data pipelines, software development, relational and non-relational databases, cloud computing, software engineering, and business analytics**.
 My goal is to leverage my skills and knowledge to create innovative and efficient solutions.

 ![](https://komarev.com/ghpvc/?username=poojan243&color=blueviolet)